vtex/faststore-docs/docs/reference/api/root-object-fields.md

     <tr>
       <td>kitItems</td>
       <td>Array of KitItems or undefined</td>
-      <td>An array of kit items or undefined if the item is not a kit.</td>
+      <td>An array of associated kit items or undefined if the item is not a kit.</td>
     </tr>
     <tr>
       <td>measurementUnit</td>